Significant Accounting Policies

 Given the current macro-economic environment and the uncertainties regarding its potential impact on our business, there can be no assurance that our estimates and assumptions used in our impairment tests will prove to be accurate predictions of the future.
 If our assumptions regarding forecasted cash flows are not achieved, it is possible that an impairment review may be triggered and goodwill may be determined to be impaired.

 (n) Self-Insurance Reserves: Our medical, prescription and dental care benefits are primarily self-insured.
 Our self-insurance accruals are based on claims filed and estimates of claims incurred but not reported.
 We develop estimates of claims incurred but not reported based upon the historical time it takes for a claim to be reported and paid and historical claim amounts.
-We had self-insurance reserves of approximately $0.5 million at September 27, 2014, September 28, 2013, and June 29, 2013.
+We had self-insurance reserves of approximately $0.5 million and $0.7 million at June 29, 2013 and June 30, 2012, respectively.

 (o) Income Taxes: We account for income taxes under the liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.

 (p) Cost of Goods Sold: We include in cost of goods sold all manufacturing and sourcing costs incurred prior to the receipt of finished goods at our distribution facilities.
-The cost of goods sold principally includes product cost, purchasing costs, inbound freight charges, insurance, inventory write-downs, and depreciation and amortization expense associated with our manufacturing and sourcing operations.
+The cost of goods sold principally includes product cost, purchasing costs, inbound freight charges, insurance, and inventory write-downs.
 Our gross margins may not be comparable to other companies, since some entities include costs related to their distribution network in cost of goods sold and we exclude them from gross margin, including them instead in selling, general and administrative expenses.

 (q) Selling, General and Administrative Expense: We include in selling, general and administrative expenses costs incurred subsequent to the receipt of finished goods at our distribution facilities, such as the cost of stocking, warehousing, picking and packing, and shipping goods for delivery to our customers.
-Distribution costs included in selling, general and administrative expenses totaled $16.9 million, $17.5 million and $16.4 million in fiscal years 2014, 2013 and 2012, respectively, and $4.4 million for the transition period ended September 28, 2013.
+Distribution costs included in selling, general and administrative expenses totaled $17.5 million, $16.4 million and $14.3 million in fiscal years 2013, 2012 and 2011, respectively.
 In addition, selling, general and administrative expenses include costs related to sales associates, administrative personnel cost, advertising and marketing expenses, royalty payments on licensed products, and other general and administrative expenses.

 (r) Advertising Costs: All costs associated with advertising and promoting our products are expensed during the year in which they are incurred and are included in selling, general and administrative expenses in the Consolidated Statements of Operations.
 We participate in cooperative advertising programs with our customers.
 Depending on the customer, our defined cooperative programs allow the customer to use from 1% to 5% of its net purchases from us towards advertisements of our products.
 Because our products are being specifically advertised, we are receiving an identifiable benefit resulting from the consideration for cooperative advertising.
 Therefore, pursuant to FASB Codification No. 605-50, Revenue Recognition, Customers Payments and Incentives, we record cooperative advertising costs as a selling expense and the related cooperative advertising reserve as an accrued liability.
-Advertising costs totaled $3.6 million, $3.8 million and $4.3 million in fiscal years 2014, 2013 and 2012, respectively, and $0.8 million for the transition period ended September 28, 2013.
-Included in these costs were $1.1 million, $1.5 million and $2.0 million in fiscal years 2014, 2013 and 2012, respectively, and $0.3 million for the transition period ended September 28, 2013, related to our cooperative advertising programs.
+Advertising costs totaled $3.8 million, $4.3 million and $6.7 million in fiscal years 2013, 2012 and 2011, respectively.
+Included in these costs were $1.5 million, $2.0 million and $1.9 million in fiscal years 2013, 2012 and 2011, respectively, related to our cooperative advertising programs.

 (t) Earnings per Share: We compute basic earnings per share ("EPS") by dividing net income by the weighted average number of common shares outstanding during the year pursuant to FASB Codification No. 260, Earnings Per Share (“ASC 260”).
 Basic EPS includes no dilution.
 Diluted EPS is calculated, as set forth in ASC 260, by dividing net income by the weighted average number of common shares outstanding adjusted for the issuance of potentially dilutive shares.
 Potential dilutive shares consist of common stock issuable under the assumed exercise of outstanding stock options and awards using the treasury stock method.
 This method, as required by ASC 718, assumes that the potential common shares are issued and the proceeds from the exercise, along with the amount of compensation expense attributable to future services, are used to purchase common stock at the exercise date.
 The difference between the number of potential shares issued and the number of shares purchased is added as incremental shares to the actual number of shares outstanding to compute diluted EPS.
 Outstanding stock options and awards that result in lower potential shares issued than shares purchased under the treasury stock method are not included in the computation of diluted EPS since their inclusion would have an anti-dilutive effect on EPS.